Elvenide/ElvenideStructures/README.md

 Easily build moving, functional structures such as elevators and sliding doors in Minecraft!

 Requires PaperMC, Java Edition only.
+[Click here to see the demo/tutorial video](https://youtu.be/m-TIfgImEz8?si=5vLVYXkxCiMPUMOo).

 <img src="images/elevator.gif" width="500" />\
 <img src="images/door.gif" width="500" />